Ealise611/holbertonschool-hbnb/hbnb/TESTING.md

 - ✅ Places: POST, GET (all), GET (by ID), PUT
 - ✅ Reviews: POST, GET (all), GET (by ID), PUT, DELETE
 - ✅ Amenities: POST, GET (all), GET (by ID), PUT

----

-**This testing validates that the HBnB API v1 is ready for Part 3 implementation with database persistence and authentication features.**